skg-if/interoperability-framework/docs/data-source.md

 A [Data source] is a service or platform where a [Research product] (its metadata and files) is stored, preserved, and made discoverable and accessible.
 A data source is described by the [EOSC Profile for data sources](https://wiki.eoscfuture.eu/display/PUBLIC/D.+v4.00+EOSC+Data+Source+Profile).

+{: .highlight }
-**Example:** [Episciences](https://episciences.org)  is an overlay platform supporting the management of open-access journals on top of the Open Access repository [HAL](https://hal.science).
+>**Example:** [Episciences](https://episciences.org)  is an overlay platform supporting the management of open-access journals on top of the Open Access repository [HAL](https://hal.science).
 In this context, episciences.org is a publishing [Venue] (journal, open access, open peer review), while HAL is a [Data source].
 Articles published via episciences.org will be therefore linked to the respective journal (publishing [Venue]) and the data source HAL.
+>

-However, HAL is also a publishing [Venue] for researchers that are directly uploading their [Research product].
+>However, HAL is also a publishing [Venue] for researchers that are directly uploading their [Research product].
 More specifically, a publishing [Venue] with peer-review and some support for metadata curation.
 In this case, a [Research product] will be linked to HAL both as a publishing [Venue] and as a [Data source].

 <!-- **Note:** each [Research product] must be associated with its publishing [Venue] and its [Data source]. -->